Visions in The Bible

 Isaiah also gave numerous details about the first and second advents of the Messiah.

-A vision given Ezekiel detailed the rebuilding the Temple..
+A vision detailed the rebuilding the Temple was given Ezekiel

 One of Daniel's visions traced the rise and fall of four great world empires - Babylon, Medo-Persia, Greece, and Rome, and concluded with the fifth and final kingdom- God's eternal kingdom inaugurated upon Jesus' return.
 Daniel also foretold the desecration of the Temple by Antiochus IV Epiphanes that sparked a national rebellion and the retaking of the temple that was then purified and rededicated.
 However, his prophecy has more than one fulfillment- pointing not only to Antiochus, but also to the coming antichrist.
 See the Abomination of Desolation Jesus spoke about in Matthew 24:15-33